 In December 2020, the government published a consultation paper on measures to extend the ban on exclusivity clauses in contracts of employment.
 In 2015, legislation banned exclusivity clauses within zero hours contracts and, at the same time, gave employees the right not to be unfairly dismissed or to be subjected to a detriment for failing to comply with an exclusivity clause.
-Now, the government is proposing to extend the ban on exclusivity clauses beyond zero hours contracts to contracts where a worker's guaranteed weekly income is less than the Lower Earnings Limit.
-The intention is to allow low-income workers to seek additional work elsewhere.
+The proposal in 2020 was to extend the ban on exclusivity clauses beyond zero hours contracts to contracts where a worker's guaranteed weekly income is less than the Lower Earnings Limit.
+The intention was to allow low-income workers to seek additional work elsewhere.